Renovation

 If you're a shareholder in a co-op, the landlord-tenant structure of these types of buildings protects you through the warranty of habitability.
 The board is responsible for maintaining habitable living conditions.
 Your co-op board will probably push back on very high-end repairs so if that's the case, you may have to come to a compromise.
 If the leak was your fault, the repair costs will typically fall to you.

-Schneider points out a flood from rising waters or excessive rainfall is covered only under a separate flood policy, usually issued by FEMA, but purchased through agents.
+Schneider pointed out a flood from rising waters or excessive rainfall is covered only under a separate flood policy, usually issued by FEMA, but purchased through agents.
 "The water level has to hit the level of your apartment.
-So if you are on the fourth floor and you have a flood claim, you—and we all—have bigger problems," he says.
+So if you are on the fourth floor and you have a flood claim, you—and we all—have bigger problems," he said.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.